Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

 Certain points might feel tender at first, but any needle that induces pain for more than a few seconds should be removed by your practitioner and readjusted.

-One last note is that the depth and aggressiveness with which an acupuncture needle is inserted also depends on the particular style and tradition.
+The depth and aggressiveness with which an acupuncture needle is inserted depends on the particular tradition.
 For example, Japanese acupuncture is known for a much softer and more surface-level insertion, whereas traditional Chinese acupuncture calls for a more aggressive and deeper insertion.

 Overall, an acupuncture session is a relaxing experience, and pain is quite minimal.